dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 Ct[t1]   ?
 Ct[t2]
 ```

+### Concrete example of languages, compiler, & proof of full abstraction

 Let's make this concrete with an example.
 This will be presented somewhat in english and some in Coq.

 Our source language is arithmetic expressions over integers with addition and